Yasmin Williams: 2009–2012: Beginnings and Serendipity

 Williams became inspired to start learning guitar on her own after playing Guitar Hero II.
 After being gifted her first electric guitar and amplifier, Williams practiced by ear until the release of her first EP Serendipity in 2012, when she was a teenager.
 The project's production and recording were entirely handled by Williams herself.
 From there Williams also became proficient in bass, twelve-string guitar, and classical guitar, before deciding to adopt the acoustic guitar as her primary instrument.

 2018–2020: Unwind

-She later developed her style of playing the guitar by setting it face-up on her lap, tuning the strings to a specific harmony, then finger picking to play.
+She later developed her style of playing by setting the guitar face-up on her lap, tuning the strings to a specific harmony, then finger picking to play.
 She also includes other elements such as two handed lap-tapping for added rhythm in her mainly instrumental compositions.
 Pitchfork described her musical approach: "Williams’ inventive style, which has also involved wearing tap shoes and taking a cello bow to her instrument, has made her stand out in the field of solo guitarists."
 Rolling Stone describe her songs as "textured, harmonious soundscapes."

 In 2018, Willams independently released her first studio album, Unwind.
 The album honed her signature finger-style technique, and also utilized non-Western instruments such as the kalimba.
 The album features the composition "New Beginnings", which she wrote in high school.